slatedocs/slate/source/includes/administration/_usage.md

    -H "Accept: text/csv"
 ```

-Note that granularity and paging (of any kind) are not supported for the CSV response type.
+Note that granularity and paging (of any kind) are not supported for CSV response type.